Escape from New York: Critical response

 The film received generally positive reviews.
 Newsweek magazine wrote of Carpenter: "[He has a] deeply ingrained B-movie sensibility – which is both his strength and limitation.
 He does clean work, but settles for too little.
 He uses Russell well, however".
 In Time magazine, Richard Corliss wrote, "John Carpenter is offering this summer's moviegoers a rare opportunity: to escape from the air-conditioned torpor of ordinary entertainment into the hothouse humidity of their own paranoia.
 It's a trip worth taking".
 Vincent Canby, in his review for The New York Times, wrote, "[The film] is not to be analyzed too solemnly, though.
 It's a toughly told, very tall tale, one of the best escape (and escapist) movies of the season".
 On the other hand, in his negative review for the Chicago Reader, critic Dave Kehr, wrote "it fails to satisfy – it gives us too little of too much".
+Roger Ebert of The Chicago Sun-Times gave Escape from New York a mixed review, saying it was well-made but suffered by competing with the superior Raiders of the Lost Ark for summer action films that year.
+Russell was trying too hard to shake off his image from starring in Disney films during his younger years, Ebert thought, and while Pleasence was a good actor in other films he was not convincing as the U.S. President.
+In summary: “Everything is here, and it all works fairly well, but it never quite comes together as an involving story or overpowering adventure.”

-Christopher John reviewed Escape from New York in Ares Magazine #10 and commented that "It is solid summer entertainment of unusually high caliber.
+Christopher John reviewed Escape from New York in Ares Magazine #10 and commented, "It is solid summer entertainment of unusually high caliber.
 By not pretending to be more than it is, but by also not settling for any less than it could be, Escape becomes an exciting, fast-moving drama, the likes of which we haven't seen in years."

 C. J. Henderson reviewed Escape from New York for Pegasus magazine and stated that "Word got out that the film was bad.
 The people who wanted sex and violence stopped going, and the people who would have enjoyed the film said, 'Well, if those kinds of people aren't going to see it, it must really be bad,' and stayed home as well."

-On the review aggregator website Rotten Tomatoes, 86% of 72 critics' reviews are positive, with an average rating of 7.3/10.
-The website's consensus reads: "Featuring an atmospherically grimy futuristic metropolis, Escape from New York is a strange, entertaining jumble of thrilling action and oddball weirdness."
+On the review aggregator website Rotten Tomatoes, 71% of 163 critics' reviews are positive.
+The website's consensus reads: "It may not make the most of its ingenious dystopian premise, but Escape from New York remains a visually striking and thrilling sci-fi actioner, elevated by pitch-black humor and Kurt Russell's charismatically gruff Snake Plissken."
+Metacritic, which uses a weighted average, assigned the a score of 76 out of 100, based on 12 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.